School Committee - February 06, 2025

 It's more descriptive about roles and how curriculum should be developed.

-So our recommendation is to just rescind this policy and just use IGA.
+So, uh, our recommendation is to just rescind this policy and, uh, just use IGA.
+Is there any discussion?

 Okay.